ecomp-shONgit/styloAH/README.md

 **Vergleich**: Do save a plot of the vector of propabilities of text 1 versus all other text vectors.
 And a plot of the all possible distances between text 1 and all other texts.

+## USAGE: stylo_config.txt

+If you prepare your data, you put it in a folder that is named "corpus".
+If you place a "stylo_config.txt" aside this folder you can call stylo via stylo(gui=FLASE).
+That will run stylo without a gui and uses the config file.
+Some important configurations are:

+- analyzed.features = "c" (characters) / "w" (words)
+- distance.measure = "canberra" /

 # stylo: R package for stylometric analyses

 **Authors:** Maciej Eder<sup>*</sup>, Mike Kestemont, Jan Rybicki, Steffen Pielström<br/>